jackyzha0/quartz/docs/configuration.md

 - [[tags/plugin/filter|Filters]] **filter** content (e.g. filtering out drafts)
 - [[tags/plugin/emitter|Emitters]] **reduce** over content (e.g. creating an RSS feed or pages that list all files with a specific tag)

-You can customise the behaviour of Quartz by adding, removing and reordering plugins in the `transformers`, `filters` and `emitters` fields.
+You can customize the behaviour of Quartz by adding, removing and reordering plugins in the `transformers`, `filters` and `emitters` fields.

 > [!note]
 > Each node is modified by every transformer _in order_.
 Some transformers are position sensitive, so you may need to pay particular attention to whether they need to come before or after certain other plugins.